sigmf/SigMF/sigmf-spec.md

 In order to be 'SigMF Compliant', an application MUST meet the following
 requirements:

+1. Is capable of parsing and loading SigMF Compliant Recordings.
+Support for SigMF Collections and Archives is RECOMMENDED but not REQUIRED.
 1. Adheres to and supports the file rules, Dataset formats, `objects`, `namespaces`, and `names` specified by this document.
 1. MUST be able to ignore any `object` or `namespace` not specified by this